DivyaVenkat26/Excel-and-SQL/SQL-Projects/World Cup Data Analysis/Readme.md

 ## Project Files

-- `world cup sql.sql` – SQL file with all queries used in the analysis (basic to advanced)
+- `World cup_Data.sql` – SQL file with all queries used in the analysis (basic to advanced)
 - `world cup data analysis.pptx` – Final presentation containing SQL queries, result snapshots, and key insights.

 ---